 And I think at that time, I was right.
 Film was still chuggin’ along.
 Most features were still shot on film and the digital cameras of the time couldn’t match film’s resolution or image quality.
 Digital was still compromise.

 Digital is just so much more convenient and today that convenience doesn’t come with the compromise that it did only a few years ago.
 I don’t have to wait to get the film back from the lab to know that I got the exposure right or that the AC nailed the focus.
 I can see it right away.
 I don’t have to be stingy with when I roll camera.
-I can just record, so that when that 3-year-old whose never acted before decided he’s ready to do the scene, he can go right away.
+I can just record, so that when that 3-year-old who’s never acted before decided he’s ready to do the scene, he can go right away.
 And I don’t need to shell out several hundred dollars every time I shoot a film.
-I’ve made a one-time investment in a camera and some memory cards and I can shoot whenever the mood strikes.
+I’ve made a one-time purchase of a camera and some memory cards and I can shoot whenever the mood strikes.

 And just like I was right a few years ago to stand by film, I’m right today to convert to digital.
 New cameras like the Alexa, Epic, Scarlet and C300 are extremely close to hitting the benchmark set by film and there are situations where they surpass it.
 I suspect film will be around in some form for quite some time though.
-The film cameras that Arri, Panavision and Aaton produced in recent years are fantastic products and frankly, I can’t imagine what more you could ask a film camera to do that these cameras don’t.
+The film cameras that Arri, Panavision and Aaton produced in recent years are fantastic tools and frankly, I can’t imagine what more you could ask a film camera to do that these cameras don’t.
 There’s no where left to advance them to.
 And there’s still people like Christopher Nolan and Wally Pfister who are exploring strange new worlds of large format film in narrative features (though admittedly, you need a multi-million dollar budget for that to be an option).

 So I don’t think film’s dead quite yet, but it’s definitely in hospice.